 - While the FUEL menu is displayed, turn the FUEL knob to add or subtract fuel.
 This is limited to adjustments that set the Total Fuel to between 0 and the total fuel capacity as defined in the Setup Menu. - Press FULL to have SkyView recall a previously programmed amount of fuel which represents the full fuel load of the aircraft.
-See the SkyView Classic / SE / HDX System Installation Guide for information about how to set this value. - Press PRESET to have SkyView recall a previously programmed amount of fuel which represents different fuel loading besides "full".
+See the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified) for information about how to set this value. - Press PRESET to have SkyView recall a previously programmed amount of fuel which represents different fuel loading besides "full".
 This is commonly used in aircraft that have visual tabs in the tanks to easily fill to a non-full but well-defined fuel state.
-See the SkyView Classic / SE / HDX System Installation Guide for information about how to set this value.

-- Press MATCH to have SkyView automatically add/subtract the appropriate amount of fuel so that Total Fuel matches the Measured Fuel value that the physical fuel tank sensors are measuring.
+See the SkyView System Installation Guide or the SkyView HDX System Installation Manual (Certified) for information about how to set this value. - Press MATCH to have SkyView automatically add/subtract the appropriate amount of fuel so that Total Fuel matches the Measured Fuel value that the physical fuel tank sensors are measuring.
 Press ACCEPT to confirm the new displayed Total Fuel and exit the FUEL menu, - Press CANCEL to discard any changes made to the Total Fuel and exit the FUEL menu.

-Beware that the value that SkyView HDX adjusts the fuel computer to when MATCH is used is only as accurate as your fuel level sensor measurements.
+Be aware that the value SkyView HDX adjusts the fuel computer to when MATCH is used is only as accurate as your fuel level sensor measurements.